awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-imagebuilder-imagerecipe.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ParentImage`  <a name="cfn-imagebuilder-imagerecipe-parentimage"></a>
 The parent image of the image recipe\.
+The string must be either an Image ARN \(SemVers is ok\) or an AMI ID\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`